Take Me I'm Yours

-"Take Me I'm Yours" is the debut single by English new wave band Squeeze.
+"Take Me I'm Yours" is the debut single by the English new wave band Squeeze.
 It established the band's trademark vocal style, with Chris Difford singing an octave lower than Glenn Tilbrook.

 Background

 "Take Me I'm Yours" was one of the first songs the band had written.
 As Chris Difford recalled, "[It was] written very early on in our career.
 I don't know a lot of songs lyrically I find that it takes a while to discover what they're about.
 You write them down, they're almost negatives of a photograph that need to develop and with that one, it's still developing."
 The song has been described by writers as "synth-pop" and one of Squeeze's "power pop hits", differentiating it from the punk style of much of the band's first album; Difford later named the song one of the only tracks on the album that was representative of Squeeze.

 Lyrically, the song features images of exotic locations and travels.
 Difford was inspired to write these lyrics after visiting the home of the band's manager, Miles Copeland: "I was staying at my manager's house and his mother was or is an archaeologist.
 And she'd worked a lot in Egypt where Miles went to school.
 She had pictures and matching ornaments from that part of the world, and it inspired that kind of lyric.
 But it changed into a very different song over the years."

 The song's synth arrangement led the song to be described by author Mark Spicer as possibly the first recording by a UK group featuring a drum machine.
 Tilbrook explained of the song's sound: "We hired lots of synths and a bloke who knew how to work them and pretended to be Kraftwerk."
 Tilbrook cited engineer John Wood as "very helpful" in that he "knew how to rein in what we were producing and gave us some structure".
 Wood would go on to co-produce the band's subsequent two studio albums.